sciencemediacenter/DataCollection/datasets/smc_story_metadata.md

 | ressort | Ressort in which the story was listed |
 | url | URL to the story on sciencemediacenter.de |

-A description of the different story types can be found [here](https://www.sciencemediacenter.de/en/our-offers/types-of-product/).
-Note that the type "Data Report" is not yet included in this dataset.
 The ressorts are:

 - Medicine and Life Sciences (Medizin und Lebenswissenschaften)